sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='UserExperience'></a>3.
 User Experience

-Though AZWI has a lot of advantages as compared to AZWI, setting up AZWI involves couple of manual step and it can impact the user experience.
+Though AZWI has a lot of advantages as compared to AAD pod identity, setting up AZWI involves couple of manual step and it can impact the user experience.

 ### <a name='Limitations'></a>Limitations